spotinst/help/src/docs/faqs/README.md

   <div style="padding-left:16px">

-   When the <code>useAsTemplateOnly</code> parameter is <i>true</i>, you cannot edit the target capacity in the Ocean cluster configuration.
+   When the `useAsTemplateOnly` parameter is <i>true</i>, you cannot edit the target capacity in the Ocean cluster configuration.

 Keep in mind that it may not be necessary to increase the target capacity because Ocean automatically scales instances up and down as needed.